tedjp/commune/README.md

 ## Implementation details

-### The Commune
+### Default channel

-The default channel is port 1818, colloquially known as "the commune" or maybe just "public".
+The default channel is port 1818.
 In lieu of any other user preference/history, an implementation should join port 1818.

 ### Rate limiting